ncatlab/nlab-content/pages/286.md

 ## Idea

-Sensible reasoning in [[mathematics]] in general, and in higher structures such as ([[higher category theory|higher]]) [[category theory]], [[homotopy type theory]], etc., is enforced to be or should be invariant under the respective notion of _[[equivalence]]_.
+Sensible reasoning in [[mathematics]] in general, and in higher structures such as ([[higher category theory|higher]]) [[category theory]], [[homotopy type theory]], etc., should be invariant under the respective notion of _[[equivalence]]_.
 This is an issue whenever some structure is _[[generators and relations|presented]]_ by other structures, since the notion of equivalence of the presentation can be finer than that of the notion being presented.

-For instance a [[category]] can be presented by a [[simplicial set]], but [[isomorphism]] of simplicial sets is much finer than [[equivalence of categories|equivalences]] of their corresponding categories.
-It is a _mistake_ to mix up these two levels and for instance assign to a category properties that are shared only by _some_ of the simplicial sets representing it, for instance by distinguishes between [[isomorphism|isomorphic]] objects.
+For instance, a [[category]] can be presented by a [[simplicial set]], but [[isomorphism]] of simplicial sets is much finer than [[equivalence of categories|equivalences]] of their corresponding categories.
+It is a _mistake_ to mix up these two levels and, for instance, assign to a category properties that are shared only by _some_ of the simplicial sets representing it, say, by distinguishing between [[isomorphism|isomorphic]] objects.
 This _breaks the equivalence invariance_.

 The ideas here generalize in many directions.
-For example not only properties, but also constructions involving categories and functors, can fail to preserve equivalences.
+For example, not only properties, but also constructions involving categories and functors, can fail to preserve equivalences.

 ## Terminology
 {#terminology}